 Sexual violence is an umbrella term that includes all forms of violence, whether physical or psychological, that manifest in a sexual way: sexual assault, sexual exploitation, online sexual violence, child luring, child prostitution and procuring.
 Regardless of the form it takes, sexual violence comes with heavy consequences, both for the victims and their loved ones and for society.
-Sexual violence can affect all families, children and adolescents, boys and girls, of all social classes and all cultures.
+Sexual violence can affect all families, children and adolescents, of all social classes and all cultures.

 A sexual assault is: